BCAF Grant Recipients

 NH Union Leader Santa Fund, located in Manchester, serves Southern NH

 The Union Leader holds an annual fundraiser to assist the Salvation Army in responding to those needing food, shelter, and clothing.
 The BCAF provided a grant to help all the families the Salvation Army serves.

-St. Gianna’s Place, located in Londonderry, serves region
+St. Joseph Community Services, Inc., located in Merrimack, serves Hillsborough County region

 Spaulding Youth Center, located in Northfield, serves statewide

-Spaulding Youth Center helps young people with autism and other developmental and/or behavioral challenges learn the academic and life skills needed to be successful in their homes, schools and communities.
+Spaulding Youth Center helps young people with autism or other developmental and/or behavioral challenges learn the academic and life skills needed to be successful in their homes, schools and communities.
 They provide residential services for young people who can no longer successfully live at home.
-Children are referred by the Department of Children, Youth and Families.
-A BCAF grant was provided to assist with clothing and necessities for the children who have so little when they arrive.
+The Department of Children, Youth and Families commonly refer children to the center.
+A grant from the BCAF will assist with clothing and necessities for the children who have so little when they arrive.

 Tri-County Community Action Program, Inc. / Tyler Blain House, located in Berlin, serves Coos County